jweingardt12/mlb_mcp/README.md

 python mcp_stdio_wrapper.py
 ```

 This project is ready for deployment on Smithery or any other MCP-compatible platform.
-It uses the `pybaseball` library and its dependencies, including pandas and numpy.
+It uses the `pybaseballstats` library and its dependencies, including pandas and numpy.

 ## Listing available tools
 The server supports the MCP tool-discovery protocol.
 After starting the server, you can list available tools using either HTTP or the STDIO wrapper.